dsouflis/rete-next/README.md

 to retrieve partial matches (initial version exists).

 ### Arithmetic tests
-The ability to do arithmetic tests between variables of intra-condition, or across conditions, was added.
+The ability to do arithmetic tests between variables, intra-condition, or across conditions, was added.